smussenden/20_fall_data_journalism/major_assignments/data_acquisition/readme.md

 * A list of buildings owned or operated by the authority with the number of units and unit addresses
 * The authority’s policies and procedures for evictions (or a link to them, if they are available online)

+What is public housing?
+The National Housing Law Project [has a good breakdown](https://www.nhlp.org/resource-center/public-housing/).

 ## Grading and Deadlines

 This project is worth 10 percent of your total final grade.